jassalarjan/AetherTrack/PWA_NOTIFICATION_DOCUMENTATION.md

 **Desktop:**
 1. Check browser settings: `chrome://settings/content/notifications`
-2. Ensure TaskFlow is allowed
+2. Ensure AetherTrack is allowed
 3. Check if "Do Not Disturb" is enabled
 4. Clear browser cache and reload

 **iOS:**
 1. Ensure iOS 16.4 or later
 2. Install as PWA (not just Safari tab)
-3. Check Settings → Notifications → TaskFlow
+3. Check Settings → Notifications → AetherTrack
 4. Ensure "Allow Notifications" is ON

 **Android:**
-1. Check Settings → Apps → TaskFlow → Notifications
+1. Check Settings → Apps → AetherTrack → Notifications
 2. Ensure notifications are enabled
 3. Check notification channels
 4. Ensure battery optimization is not blocking